skoobe/riofs/README.md

 #### Hints

-*   In order to allow other users to access mounted directory:
+*   In order to allow other users to access a mounted directory:

     - make sure `/etc/fuse.conf` contains `user_allow_other` option